-Stage Y/N Reason development consent of projects in Annexes I and II to the EIA Directive?
-(Art 3.2(a)) of land use; the draft TSP does not allocate any sites for development.
-Furthermore the TSP will not be a tool to manage development of the scale and nature envisaged by Annex I and Annex II of the EIA Directive.
+Stage Y/N Reason the EIA Directive?
+(Art 3.2(a)) Furthermore the TSP will not be a tool to manage development of the scale and nature envisaged by Annex I and Annex II of the EIA Directive.
 4. Will the PP, in view of its likely effect on sites, require an assessment for future development under Article 6 or 7 of the Habitats Directive?
 (Art.
 3.2 (b)) No An individual assessment, a Habitats Regulations Assessment (HRA) screening assessment, has considered the potential impacts of the TSP on sites covered by the Habitats Regulations.
 This was submitted separately alongside this SEA Screening Statement to Durham County Council.
 This HRA screening assessment concludes that a HRA is not required for the TSP.
 5. Does the PP determine the use of small areas at local level, OR is it a minor modification of a PP subject to Art.
 3.2?
 (Art.
 3.3) Yes 6.
 Does the PP set the framework for future development consent of projects (not just projects in annexes to the EIA Directive)?
 (Art 3.4) Yes Once the TSP is adopted by Durham County Council it will form part of the statutory development plan against which planning applications will be determined.
 7. Is the PP's sole purpose to serve the national defence or civil emergency, OR is it a financial or budget PP, OR is it co-financed by structural funds or EAGGF programmes 2000 to 2006/7?
 (Art 3.8, 3.9) No